We know you have questions! And, we have answers.

 - how resistant your hair is

-Perm results are best on virgin (not colored / bleached / highlighted / or chemically altered) hair.
-In most cases we can safely perm on colored or highlighted hair up to 20 volume in a foil, or 30 volume open air bleach as well as previously permed hair.
-If you are already experiencing breakage you should not perm your hair.
+Curl Cult service results are best on virgin (not colored / bleached / highlighted / or chemically altered) hair.
+In most cases we can safely service colored or highlighted hair up to 20 volume in a foil, or 30 volume open air bleach as well as previously permed hair.
+If you are already experiencing breakage you should not get a Curl Cult service.
 If you have any doubt, ask your practitioner to first start with a test strand

 Curl Cult® at home hair care professional products will support your new curly hair.
 We recommend getting Refresh & Revive for cleansing, Magic Spell for hydrating and refreshing on days you don’t wash, and Enhance to support and add bounce to your curls.

-A perm will best create natural looking curl looks due to how it is wrapped, softened and set.
-Looks created by a curling iron or flat iron (i.e. wrap curls), however, will be easier to achieve and last longer because it is supported by a perm.
-Find pictures of curls you love and curls you don’t to share with your perm practitioner so you both know what direction to go in.
+A Curl Cult service will best create natural looking curl looks due to how it is wrapped, softened and set.
+Looks created by a curling iron or flat iron (i.e. wrap curls), however, will be easier to achieve and last longer because it is supported by a Curl Cult treatment.
+Find pictures of curls you love and curls you don’t to share with your practitioner so you both know what direction to go in.

-Wait to cut your hair until after the perm, except when removing a great deal of length.
-In that case, have the majority of the necessary length removed, then finish the cut after the perm.
+Wait to cut your hair until after the service, except when removing a great deal of length.
+In that case, have the majority of the necessary length removed, then finish the cut after the service.
 The right cut for curly hair is imperative for the best results.

-You can not wash, get wet, clip or strongly secure your hair back for 48 hours after your perm.
-And expect the perm to ‘settle in” after the first wash (i.e. loosen a bit).
+You can not wash, get wet, clip or strongly secure your hair back for 48 hours after your service.
+Expect the treatment to ‘settle in” after the first wash (i.e. loosen a bit).

-When done correctly, and on hair that can take it, NO. Our formula is extra safe with PisumProtex™technology so that we can be kinder to the hair when we perm.
+When done correctly, and on hair that can take it, NO. Our formula is extra safe with PisumProtex™technology so that we can be kinder to the hair.

 What to expect during your service:

-Your perm can take 1-3 hours depending on your length, resistance of your hair, and cut you want.
+Your service can take 1-3 hours depending on your length, resistance of your hair, and cut you want.
 Most Curl Cult® looks are done in 90 min (not including the cut).

 Process is as follows: